huyenemma/blogpost/grover search/blog_post-1.md

 The [[4, 2, 2]] code is a quantum error-detecting code that encodes 2 logical qubits into 4 physical qubits [5](#References).
 This encoding allows us to detect errors, bit flips or phase flips, using specific syndromes.
 The syndromes in this quantum error detection code are $XXXX$ and $ZZZZ$ [6](#References).

-In our implementation, the Grover search circuit is encoded using fault-tolerant gates.
+In this implementation, the Grover search circuit is encoded using fault-tolerant gates.
 Fault-tolerant gates are specifically designed to prevent errors from propagating through the quantum circuit, making the entire computation more robust.
 See [this jupyternotebook](link) to know more about the implementation construction.

 <div style="text-align: center;">
     <figure style="display: inline-block; text-align: left;">